the practical kitchen

 a long narrow dough rectangle with cinnamon sugar spread to the edges. it is dark brown in color due to water. a small spray bottle lies to the left of it.

-Repeat the same process: Spray the top of the dough, sprinkle with the remaining cinnamon sugar, then spray again with water.
+Repeat the same process: Spray the top of the dough, sprinkle with the remaining cinnamon sugar (this time to the edges), then spray again with water.

 two hands gently rolling the dough rectangle into a log.